88448844/88448844/README.md

 ### `└─$ whoami 88448844`

 <p align="left">
-  <em>Seasoned developer with a passion for cybersecurity and open-source contribution.
-I thrive on solving complex problems and building secure, efficient systems.
+  <em>I thrive on solving complex problems and building secure, efficient systems.
 My focus is on continuous learning and pushing the boundaries of what's possible in the digital realm.</em>
 </p>

 ---